bgeen/gossip/README.md

 </p>

-**gossip** is a lightweight, fast, and reliable Go module designed to interact with APIs from popular AI inference providers.
+**Gossip** is a lightweight, fast, and reliable Go module designed to interact with APIs from popular AI inference providers.

 Its goal is to be ergonomic for developers while maintaining speed and reliability.

+---

 > ⚠️ Note: This module intentionally focuses on the most essential and commonly used features from each provider, rather than offering a full abstraction of every available API capability.

----

 ## ✅ Supported Providers & Features